-Kylie Jenner Reality Show Criticism , Doctors Share Likely Procedures Kylie Has Received
+Kylie Jenner Reality Show Criticism, Doctors Share Likely Procedures Kylie Has Received

 It’s not surprising that critics are not enthused with a reality show about the youngest daughter in the Kardashian-Jenner clan.
 The main irony that is being pointed out by such critics includes the fact that her reality is basically unreal.
-Living in the lap of luxury and using her family, that is famous for being famous, to launch various businesses while obsessively taking selfies to share with her millions of social media followers that have been roped in by Jenner’s entirely altered physique and facial structure, hardly can can be termed “reality.”
+Living in the lap of luxury and using her family, that is famous for being famous, to launch various businesses while obsessively taking selfies to share with her millions of social media followers that have been roped in by Jenner’s entirely altered physique and facial structure, hardly can be termed “reality.”

-Despite this obvious fact, Kylie has landed the show that follows her and her already well-documented day-to-day, and those who had received a sneak peek prior to the show premiering last month, are not impressed.
+Despite this obvious fact, Kylie has landed the show that follows her and her already well-documented day-to-day, and those who had received a sneak peek before the show premiering last month, are not impressed.
 As CBS notes, CNN host Brian Lowry was treated to a viewing of the first two episodes and the review given, simply magnifies what drives Kylie Jenner.

 Lowry writes that the series melds “self-pity with a lack of self-awareness,” and the host notes “it’s amazing how much whining Jenner does,” additionally quoting Jenner as saying “It’s hard to do normal things when every single person knows who you are.”